afroguy16/booking/README.md

 -  [Chakra-UI](https://chakra-ui.com/), which is a beautiful and sleek component UI library was used to spin up things to run really quickly without having to write much CSS

 ### CSS
-- Very little CSS was written, which was done mostly for layout positioning.
+Very little CSS was written, which was done mostly for layout positioning.
 The CSS files structure could definitely be improved.
 But this is done as a quick propotype.
 However, since they are really small and focused, it's super easy to modify and maintain
-- The page isn't optimized for smaller device, and you would experience issues with the modal on an iPhone.
-For the best experience, use a desktop computer.

 ### System Architecture